davenyen/BINF6111_PROJECT/TECHNICAL_DOCS.md

 - Iterate through corresponding read two fastq, if coordinates exist in dictionary, assign the read to its target group and write reads out separated by their library index: output is one directory for every group with 4 fastqs inside, one for each
 - For datasets with fastqs greater than 100 million lines, threading will be enabled to increase performance of pipeline

 ### genome_align.sh
 - Align fastq files in each cell target group to human genome using STAR aligner: output is BAM file.
+- The user is free to add, remove or adjust parameters in the STAR aligner command to suit their needs - please refer to the [STAR Aligner docs](https://physiology.med.cornell.edu/faculty/skrabanek/lab/angsd/lecture_notes/STARmanual.pdf) to see the available options.
 - Given a list of distinct adaptor sequences (library barcodes) perform a STAR alignment for each one.
     - Each target cell group directory has a fastq file corresponding to each of the library barcode sequences.
     - Perform a STAR alignment for each barcode sequence, by passing in multiple fastq files across all target cell group that correspond to the respective barcode sequence.
 - The STAR alignment generates one BAM file for the barcode sequence which includes reads from all target cell groups.
 - For each BAM file generated from STAR Aligner, it is split into smaller BAM files by target cell groups.
 - After all barcode sequence BAM files have been split, merge the BAM files into one larger BAM file based on their target cell group.
-- For each target cell group BAM file an index file (.bai) is generated for visualisation.
+- For each target cell group BAM file an index file (.bai) is generated to assist with visualisation.

 ### bam_to_bigwig.sh
-- Convert BAM file to BigWig using bamCoverage from deepTools: output is BigWig
+- Convert a BAM file to a BigWig file using bamCoverage from deepTools
+- The user is free to add, remove or adjust parameters in the bamCoverage command to suit their needs - please refer to the [bamCoverage docs](https://deeptools.readthedocs.io/en/develop/content/tools/bamCoverage.html) to see the available options.
 - The user can change different parameters in BamCoverage to allow for read coverage normalization and read processing options.

 ### tidy_files.sh